-- your name, address and contact details change and are not the same as shown on screen. - you change your business name or structure - You should also validate your "Business Type" entry in the RP&S register.
+- your name, address and contact details change and are not the same as shown on screen. - you change your business name or structure - you should also validate your "Business Type" entry in the RP&S register.
 This entry reflects the legal basis on which your commercial activity takes place, and must reflect the status of your business correctly in line with HMRC or Companies House etc. records.
-Failure to do so may result in further enquiries having to be made.
+Failure to do so may result in further enquiries having to be made, which can delay payments.